QafooGalaxy/consul/README.md

       roles:
         - role: "qafoo.consul"

-The first five servers will be designated as consul servers, the rest will be clients.
-All clients auto join a set of five servers.
+All hosts in ``consul_server`` group will be designated as consul servers, the rest will be clients.
+All clients auto join the set of servers.
+Bootstrapping is done automatically using ``consul_bootstrap_expect`` with the number of server nodes.

 Advanced example: